 Notably, not all crimes can be expunged in New Jersey.
 However, many criminal offenses are eligible for expungement, such as shoplifting, petty theft, burglary, simple assault, forgery, and drug possession.
 Serious crimes, such as murder, sexual assault, kidnapping, child endangerment, child pornography, conspiracy, perjury, robbery, treason, false imprisonment, false swearing, arson, or attempts to commit these serious crimes, cannot be expunged in New Jersey.
 And only one indictable crime may be expunged if the petitioner has no more than three disorderly persons (DP) or petty disorderly persons (PDP) offenses on their record.
-You can also expunge up to four disorderly persons offenses if you have no convictions for indictable crimes on your record.
+You can also expunge up to five disorderly persons offenses if you have no convictions for indictable crimes on your record.
 Thanks to a recent law expanding expungement availability, more people can expunge more offenses from their records in less time.

 New eligible petitioners include those who went through Pre-Trial Intervention (PTI).
 Previously, charges dismissed through PTI meant all other charges that came before or after fulfilling the terms of the program could not be expunged.
 Now they can.
 Also, those convicted of multiple crimes on a crime spree, say a multi-store shoplifting spree, may have those separate crimes for each shoplifting incident combined and considered as one for expungement purposes, regardless of the brief time separating individual crimes.
 Along those same lines, all crimes coming to judgment and disposed of at a single time, may be expunged as one.